TERMS of SALE

 14. Waiver, Choice of Law and Venue.

 The failure of either party to assert a right hereunder or to insist upon compliance with any term or condition will not constitute a waiver of that right or excuse any subsequent non-performance of any such term or condition by the other party.
-All transactions shall be governed by the laws of the State of Illinois, excluding its conflict of law rules, and venue shall either be in the state courts in Lake County, Illinois or the federal courts for the Northern District of Illinois.
+All transactions shall be governed by the laws of the State of Illinois, excluding its conflict of law rules, and to the extent allowed under these terms and conditions, both Grainger and Customer agree that venue shall be proper either in the state courts in Lake County, Illinois or the federal courts for the Northern District of Illinois.

-If any portion of these terms and conditions is found to be invalid or unenforceable by a court of competent jurisdiction, the invalid or unenforceable term shall be severed from these terms and conditions, and the remaining terms and conditions shall be valid and fully enforceable as written.
+If any portion of these terms and conditions is found to be invalid or unenforceable, the invalid or unenforceable term shall be severed from these terms and conditions, and the remaining terms and conditions shall be valid and fully enforceable as written.

 16. Modification of Terms.

-Grainger’s acceptance of any order is subject to customer’s assent to all of the terms and conditions set forth herein.
-Customer's assent to these terms and conditions shall be presumed from customer's receipt of Grainger’s acknowledgment, or from customer’s acceptance of all or any part of the products ordered.
-No additions or modifications of Grainger’s terms and conditions by customer shall be binding upon Grainger, unless agreed to in writing by an authorized representative of Grainger.
-If a purchase order or other correspondence submitted by customer contains terms or conditions contrary or in addition to the terms and conditions contained herein or in Grainger’s acknowledgment, Grainger’s fulfillment of any such purchase order shall not be construed as assent to any of the terms and conditions proposed by customer, and will not constitute a waiver by Grainger of any of the terms and conditions contained herein or in Grainger’s acknowledgment.
+Grainger’s acceptance of any order is subject to Customer’s assent to all of the terms and conditions set forth herein.
+Customer's assent to these terms and conditions shall be presumed from Customer's receipt of Grainger’s acknowledgment, or from Customer’s acceptance of all or any part of the products ordered.
+No additions or modifications of Grainger’s terms and conditions by Customer shall be binding upon Grainger, unless agreed to in writing by an authorized representative of Grainger.
+If a purchase order or other correspondence submitted by Customer contains terms or conditions contrary or in addition to the terms and conditions contained herein or in Grainger’s acknowledgment, Grainger’s fulfillment of any such purchase order shall not be construed as assent to any of the terms and conditions proposed by Customer, and will not constitute a waiver by Grainger of any of the terms and conditions contained herein or in Grainger’s acknowledgment.
+Grainger reserves the right to accept or reject any order.

 17. Complete Agreement.

-THE TERMS AND CONDITIONS CONTAINED IN THS SECTION II ARE EXTENDED SOLELY BY THE SPECIFIC SERVICE PROVIDER PERFORMING SERVICES, AND ANY OBLIGATIONS CONTAINED IN THIS SECTION II DO NOT APPLY TO ANY OTHER SERVICE PROVIDER REFERENCED IN THE FOREGOING PARAGRAPH.
-DEPENDING UPON THE NATURE OF THE SERVICES PROVIDED, THE APPLICABLE SERVICE PROVIDER MAY REQUIRE CUSTOMER TO EXECUTE ADDITIONAL CONTRACTUAL DOCUMENTS PRIOR TO THE PERFORMANCE OF SERVICES.
+THE TERMS AND CONDITIONS CONTAINED IN THIS SECTION II ARE EXTENDED SOLELY BY THE SPECIFIC SERVICE PROVIDER PERFORMING SERVICES, AND ANY OBLIGATIONS CONTAINED IN THIS SECTION II DO NOT APPLY TO ANY OTHER SERVICE PROVIDER REFERENCED IN THE FOREGOING PARAGRAPH.
+A THIRD-PARTY PROVIDER MAY REQUIRE BUSINESS CUSTOMER TO EXECUTE ADDITIONAL CONTRACTUAL DOCUMENTS PRIOR TO THE PERFORMANCE OF SERVICES, WHICH DOCUMENTS MAY MODIFY THE TERMS BETWEEN BUSINESS CUSTOMER AND SUCH THIRD-PARTY PROVIDER AS SET FORTH IN THIS SECTION II.

 IN THE EVENT OF A CONFLICT BETWEEN THE STANDARD TERMS AND CONDITIONS IN SECTION I AND THE ADDITIONAL SERVICE TERMS IN SECTION II, THE ADDITIONAL SERVICE TERMS IN SECTION II SHALL PREVAIL FOR THE PERFORMANCE OF SERVICES.